hilton/hilton.github.com/presentations/naming-guidelines.md

 ### Make names unique

-_Guideline._ Don’t overwrite (shadow) a name with a duplicate name in the same scope
+_Guideline._ Don’t overwrite (shadow) a name with a duplicate name in the same scope.

-_Refactoring._ Use a less specific name in nested scopes
+In Java, for example, a local variable hides a class field that has the same name.
+Adopt a convention that prevents ambiguity in which name the programmer intended to refer to.

+_Refactoring._ Add words to one of the names clarify the difference between contexts.

 _References:_ \[[2](#references)\]